dasch-swiss/dsp-api/docs/02-knora-ontologies/knora-base.md

 end positions of a substring in the text that has a particular attribute.
 The OWL class `kb:StandoffTag`, which is the base class of all standoff node classes, has these properties:

-`standoffTagHasStart` (1)

-:   The index of the first character in the text that has the attribute.
+- `standoffTagHasStart` (1): The index of the first character in the text that has the attribute.

-`standoffTagHasEnd` (1)

-:   The index of the last character in the text that has the attribute, plus 1.
+- `standoffTagHasEnd` (1): The index of the last character in the text that has the attribute, plus 1.

-`standoffTagHasUUID` (1)

-:   A UUID identifying this instance and those corresponding to it in later versions of the `TextValue` it belongs to.
+- `standoffTagHasUUID` (1): A UUID identifying this instance and those corresponding to it in later versions of the `TextValue` it belongs to.
   The UUID is a means to maintain a reference to a particular range of a text also when new versions are made and standoff tag IRIs change.

-`standoffTagHasOriginalXMLID` (0-1)

-:   The original id of the XML element that the standoff tag represents, if any.
+- `standoffTagHasOriginalXMLID` (0-1): The original ID of the XML element that the standoff tag represents, if any.

-`standoffTagHasStartIndex` (1)

-:   The start index of the standoff tag.
+- `standoffTagHasStartIndex` (1): The start index of the standoff tag.
 Start indexes are numbered from 0 within the context of a particular text.
   When several standoff tags share the same start position, they can be nested correctly with this information when transforming them to XML.

-`standoffTagHasEndIndex` (1)

-:   The end index of the standoff tag.
+- `standoffTagHasEndIndex` (1): The end index of the standoff tag.
 Start indexes are numbered from 0 within the context of a particular text.
   When several standoff tags share the same end position, they can be nested correctly with this information when transforming them to XML.

-`standoffTagHasStartParent` (0-1)

-:   Points to the parent standoff tag.
+- `standoffTagHasStartParent` (0-1): Points to the parent standoff tag.
 This corresponds to the original nesting of tags in XML.
 If a standoff tag has no parent, it represents the XML root element.
   If the original XML element is a CLIX tag, it represents the start of a virtual (non syntactical) hierarchy.

-`standoffTagHasEndParent` (0-1)

-:   Points to the parent standoff tag if the original XML element is a CLIX tag and represents the end of a virtual (non syntactical) hierarchy.
+- `standoffTagHasEndParent` (0-1): Points to the parent standoff tag if the original XML element is a CLIX tag and represents the end of a virtual (non syntactical) hierarchy.

 The `StandoffTag` class is not used directly in RDF data; instead, its subclasses are used.
-A few subclasses are currently provided in
-`standoff-onto.ttl`, and more will be added to support TEI semantics.
-Projects are able to define their own custom standoff tag classes
+A few subclasses are currently provided in `standoff-onto.ttl`, and more will be added to support TEI semantics.
-(direct subclasses of `StandoffTag` or one of the standoff data type classes or subclasses of one of the standoff classes defined in
+Projects are able to define their own custom standoff tag classes (direct subclasses of `StandoffTag` or one of the standoff data type classes or subclasses of one of the standoff classes defined in `standoff-onto.ttl`).
-`standoff-onto.ttl`).

 #### Subclasses of StandoffTag

 ##### Standoff Data Type Tags

 Associates data in some Knora value type with a substring in a text.
 Standoff data type tags are subclasses of `ValueBase` classes.

-* `StandoffLinkTag` Indicates that a substring refers to another `kb:Resource`.
+- `StandoffLinkTag` Indicates that a substring refers to another `kb:Resource`.
 See [StandoffLinkTag](#standofflinktag).
-* `StandoffInternalReferenceTag` Indicates that a substring refers to another standoff tag in the same text value.
+- `StandoffInternalReferenceTag` Indicates that a substring refers to another standoff tag in the same text value.
   See [Internal Links in a TextValue](#internal-links-in-a-textvalue).
-* `StandoffUriTag` Indicates that a substring is associated with a URI, which is stored in the same form that is used for `kb:UriValue`.
+- `StandoffUriTag` Indicates that a substring is associated with a URI, which is stored in the same form that is used for `kb:UriValue`.
 See [UriValue](#urivalue).
-* `StandoffDateTag` Indicates that a substring represents a date, which is stored in the same form that is used for `kb:DateValue`.
+- `StandoffDateTag` Indicates that a substring represents a date, which is stored in the same form that is used for `kb:DateValue`.
 See [DateValue](#datevalue).
-* `StandoffColorTag` Indicates that a substring represents a color, which is stored in the same form that is used for `kb:ColorValue`.
+- `StandoffColorTag` Indicates that a substring represents a color, which is stored in the same form that is used for `kb:ColorValue`.
 See [ColorValue](#colorvalue).
-* `StandoffIntegerTag` Indicates that a substring represents an integer, which is stored in the same form that is used for `kb:IntegerValue`.
+- `StandoffIntegerTag` Indicates that a substring represents an integer, which is stored in the same form that is used for `kb:IntegerValue`.
 See [IntValue](#intvalue).
-* `StandoffDecimalTag` Indicates that a substring represents a number with fractions, which is stored in the same form that is used for `kb:DecimalValue`.
+- `StandoffDecimalTag` Indicates that a substring represents a number with fractions, which is stored in the same form that is used for `kb:DecimalValue`.
 See [DecimalValue](#decimalvalue).
-* `StandoffIntervalTag` Indicates that a substring represents an interval, which is stored in the same form that is used for `kb:IntervalValue`.
+- `StandoffIntervalTag` Indicates that a substring represents an interval, which is stored in the same form that is used for `kb:IntervalValue`.
 See [IntervalValue](#intervalvalue).
-* `StandoffBooleanTag` Indicates that a substring represents a Boolean, which is stored in the same form that is used for `kb:BooleanValue`.
+- `StandoffBooleanTag` Indicates that a substring represents a Boolean, which is stored in the same form that is used for `kb:BooleanValue`.
 See [BooleanValue](#booleanvalue).
-* `StandoffTimeTag` Indicates that a substring represents a timestamp, which is stored in the same form that is used for `kb:TimeValue`.
+- `StandoffTimeTag` Indicates that a substring represents a timestamp, which is stored in the same form that is used for `kb:TimeValue`.
 See [TimeValue](#timevalue).

 ##### StandoffLinkTag

 A `StandoffLinkTag` Indicates that a substring is associated with a Knora resource.
 For example, if a repository contains resources representing persons, a text could be marked up so that each time a person's name is mentioned, a `StandoffLinkTag` connects the name to the Knora resource describing that person.
-Property:

-`standoffTagHasLink` (1)
+It has the following property:

-:   The IRI of the resource that is referred to.
+`standoffTagHasLink` (1): The IRI of the resource that is referred to.

-One of the design goals of the Knora ontology is to make it easy and efficient to find out which resources contain references to a given resource.
+One of the design goals of the Knora base ontology is to make it easy and efficient to find out which resources contain references to a given resource.
 Direct links are easier and more efficient to query than indirect links.
 Therefore, when a text value contains a resource reference in its standoff nodes, Knora automatically creates a direct link between the containing resource and the target resource, along with an RDF reification (a `kb:LinkValue`) describing the link, as